EVERSE-ResearchSoftware/QualityPipelines/README.md

 ### Quality Pipelines

+An overview on the quality pipelines is given below.
+The complete documentation of the quality pipelines are available at the project's [Github Pages](https://everse.software/QualityPipelines/), please read through those pages if you encounter issues and questions.

-1) `resqui`  can be installed - preferably within a Python virtual environment
+1) `resqui`  can be installed - preferably within a Python virtual environment - with the requirements of `Docker` and `Python 3.9+`

 - using pip: